josephan/josephan.github.io/about.md

 permalink: /about/
 ---

 Ruby on Rails developer living in Toronto.
+Available for hire.